Credit: Bronte Creek Provinical Park

 Website

-10. Visit the Royal Botanical Gardens
+The Royal Botanical Gardens

-The Royal Botanical Gardens is known as a top destination for fall colors and a fall nature experience.
+The Royal Botanical Gardens is also known as a top destination for fall colors and a fall nature experience.
 Captivating gardens, trails, and incredible flora and fauna surround you when you make your way through the gardens.

 Address: 680 Plains Rd W, Burlington